KerwinKoo/golangWebDockerTest/README.md

 ##golang sample
-Here is the sample golang application to show how golang application can be deployed to TenxCloud container engine.
+Here is the sample golang application to show how golang application can be deployed to DaoCloud container engine.
 # golangWebDockerTest